cozy-labs/cozy-dev-docs/source/index.md

 ![Home Screenshot](images/home-screenshot.jpg)

 Cozy is a **personal web deployment platform**, which enables you to quickly bootstrap applications and interact with your data.
-It stands on a server - between your application and the operating system - easying the pain of **system administration**, **web development** and **security**.
+It stands on a server - between your application and the operating system - easing the pain of **system administration**, **web development** and **security**.
 Get your data back home!

 ### Data-oriented